Mercedes-Benz GLB Review & Prices

 Further forward towards the dashboard there are dual cupholders that accommodate large and small bottles or cups, alongside space for a mobile phone or wallet (or some loose change, if anyone bothers with that anymore), as well as an additional USB port.

 There are big door bins front and rear that can hold large bottles with ease.
-Elsewhere in the back there is netting on the seat behind the driver and front passenger – a bit like what you might find in front of you in an airline seat.
+Elsewhere in the back there is netting on the behind the driver and front passenger seats – a bit like what you might find in front of you in an aeroplane.

 Some spaces feature at the back of the centre console at the rear, but they are limited to only being able to hold smaller items.
 More USB ports have also been integrated into this area.
 Fold down the armrest of the rear middle seat and more cupholders pop out and there are even more cupholders and USB ports for passengers in the back two seats of the GLB.